About

 Tray Mode

-By default, the app runs in system tray, where you can toggle patch as needed as well as select gamma value (2.0/2.2/2.4/[GAMMA]).
+By default, the app runs in system tray, where you can toggle patch as needed as well as select a gamma value (2.0/2.2/2.4/[GAMMA]).